Tiagabine: History

 Tiagabine was discovered at Novo Nordisk in Denmark in 1988 by a team of medicinal chemists and pharmacologists under the general direction of Claus Bræstrup.
 The drug was co-developed with Abbott Laboratories, in a 40/60 cost sharing deal, with Abbott paying a premium for licensing the IP from the Danish company.
 It was approved for treatment of epilepsy in the United States in September 1997.

-US patents on tiagabine listed in the Orange Book expired in April 2016.
+In 2005, a bolded warning was added to the labeling of tiagabine by the United States Food and Drug Administration cautioning about association of new-onset seizures in people without epilepsy and discouraging off-label use.
 Tiagabine was previously subject to Risk Evaluation and Mitigation Strategies (REMS) in the United States, which was instituted in 2010.
 However, this requirement was eliminated in 2012.
+United States patents on tiagabine listed in the Orange Book expired in April 2016.

+Society and culture

+Availability

+Tiagabine is available in countries throughout the world including Austria, Denmark, France, Germany, Spain, Switzerland, the United Kingdom, and the United States.

+Legal status

+Tiagabine is a prescription-only medication but not an otherwise controlled substance in the United States.

 Research

-Other conditions

-In addition to epilepsy, tiagabine was under formal development for the treatment of anxiety disorders, insomnia, and neuropathic pain.
+In addition to epilepsy, tiagabine was under formal clinical development for the treatment of anxiety disorders, insomnia, and neuropathic pain.
 However, development for all of these indications was discontinued.

-Bipolar disorder

-There have been case reports and case series of tiagabine for treatment of bipolar disorder.
-However, no clinical trials have been conducted.
+There have also been case reports and case series of tiagabine for treatment of bipolar disorder, though no clinical trials have been conducted.
+The drug has been studied for treatment of post-traumatic stress disorder (PTSD).
+It has been studied for treatment of aggression.